sleak-lbl/SCC-scripts/README.md

 ### Networking

+- see 'vitual interfaces' note in NUC notes above

 - for compute nodes to be able to see outside network, need to setup NAT via iptables on master node:
 ```